Dierama, angel's fishing rod: planting, growing and care

 Dierama igneum

-This Dierama has salmon-pink flowers, a shade that provides a change from other pink-flowered varieties.
-It is also lower than others and has better tolerance of poor, dry soils.
+This Dierama has salmon-pink flowers, a hue that offers a change from other pink-flowered varieties.
+It is also lower than the others and has better tolerance to poor, dry soils.

 • Flowering time July to September